dbt-labs/docs.getdbt.com/website/docs/guides/explorer-qs.md

 ## Introduction

-Unlock the power of [dbt Explorer](/docs/collaborate/explore-projects) in this hands-on workshop designed for analytics engineers, data analysts, stakeholders, and data leaders!
-Dive into a production-level dbt Mesh implementation and discover how to explore your data workflows.⁠ Whether you're looking to streamline your data operations, improve data quality, or self-serve information about your data platform, this workshop will equip you with the tools and knowledge to take your dbt projects to the next level.
+Unlock the power of [dbt Explorer](/docs/collaborate/explore-projects) in this hands-on workshop designed for analytics engineers, data analysts, stakeholders, and data leaders.

+This quickstart guide accompanies the Explorer hands-on workshop and help you dive into a production-level dbt Mesh implementation and discover how to explore your data workflows.⁠ Whether you're looking to streamline your data operations, improve data quality, or self-serve information about your data platform, this workshop will equip you with the tools and knowledge to take your dbt projects to the next level.

+By the end of the guide and workshop, you'll understand how to leverage dbt Explorer and have the confidence to navigate multiple dbt projects, trace dependencies, and identify opportunities to improve performance and data quality.

+### What you'll learn
-**You’ll learn how to:**
+In this guide, you will learn how to:
 - Navigate multiple dbt projects using dbt Explorer
 - Self-serve on data documentation
 - Trace dependencies at the model and column level
 - Identify opportunities to improve performance and data quality

-**Prerequisites:**
+### Prerequisites
 - Familiarity with data platforms

 ## Setup